openservicebrokerapi/servicebroker/spec.md

 While the communication between a Platform and Service Broker MAY be unsecure, it is RECOMMENDED that all communications between a Platform and a Service Broker are secured via TLS and authenticated.
+If communications are secured via TLS, the Platform and Service Broker SHOULD agree whether the Service Broker will use a root-signed certificate or a self-signed certificate.

 Unless there is some out of band communication and agreement between a Platform and a Service Broker, the Platform MUST authenticate with the